-(iii) Describe specific steps you have taken or will take to become active in the community's Consolidated Plan process; or the process for the Analysis of Impediments to Fair Housing Choice; or the community's Continuum of Care Homeless Assistance planning process, if homeless persons are to be served by the proposed welfare-to-work activities; or the community's Indian Housing Plan process; and to address, through these processes, the needs that are the focus of your proposed activities.
+(iii) Describe specific steps you have taken or will take to become active in the community's Consolidated Plan process; or the process for the Analysis of Impediments to Fair Housing Choice; or the community's Continuum of Care Homeless Assistance planning process, if homeless persons are to be served by the proposed welfare-to-work activities; and to address, through these processes, the needs that are the focus of your proposed activities.

-(iv) Describe the specific steps you have taken or will take to coordinate, through meetings, information networks, planning processes, or other mechanisms, your activities with other proposed or on-going activities in the community funded by HUD or other Federal, State, tribal, local or private sources, including the appropriate local transportation entity (i.e., transit properties, metropolitan planning organizations, State and/or Indian tribe departments of transportation.
+(iv) Describe the specific steps you have taken or will take to coordinate, through meetings, information networks, planning processes, or other mechanisms, your activities with other proposed or on-going activities in the community funded by HUD or other Federal, State, local or private sources, including the appropriate local transportation entity (i.e., transit properties, metropolitan planning organizations, State departments of transportation.